isabella232/search-promote.en-1/help/c-searchpromote-release-notes/c-rn-03-19-15-version-153.md

 * Empty core search results for "embedded" search mode, for a search containing Japanese characters.
 * Tika conversion of Word .docx files now populates the `title` attribute.
 * Corrected erroneous "duplicate banner" messages in the **[!UICONTROL Banner]** manager.
-* Scene7 banners are now protocol-agnostic.
+* Dynamic Media Classic banners are now protocol-agnostic.
 * The **[!UICONTROL Table Name]** field attribute was sometimes hidden when editing user-defined fields in the Metadata user interface, even when **[!UICONTROL Dynamic Facets]** was enabled for the account.
 * **[!UICONTROL Recent Searches]** no longer multiply-encodes non-ASCII characters.
 * MDI fields can be populated without resorting to Scripted Filtering.